uadmin/uadmin/docs/api.rst

 **uadmin.MaxUploadFileSize**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-MaxUploadFileSize is the maximum upload file size in bytes.
+MaxUploadFileSize is the maximum upload file size in kilobytes.

 Format: